RUBi-ZA/MD-TASK/docs/source/network.rst

 Network Analysis
 ==================

 Residue Interaction Networks (RIN) are analyzed using a branch of Mathematics known as graph theory.
 In a RIN, each residue in the protein is a node in the network.
 An edge (or connection) between two nodes exists if there is an interaction between the two residues those nodes represent.
-MD-RIN considers an interaction between two residues to exist if the beta carbon atoms of the residues are within a user-defined cut-off distance (usually around 6.5 – 7.5 Å) of each other.
+MD-TASK considers an interaction between two residues to exist if the beta carbon atoms of the residues are within a user-defined cut-off distance (usually around 6.5 – 7.5 Å) of each other.
 Once the network has been constructed, there are various network measures that can be used to analyze it.
-Currently, MD-RIN can be used to analyze the change in betweenness centrality (BC) and average shortest path (L) of residues in a protein over a molecular dynamics simulation.
+Currently, MD-TASK can be used to analyze the change in betweenness centrality (BC) and average shortest path (L) of residues in a protein over a molecular dynamics simulation.
 This can be used to determine which residues are important for intra-protein communication and conformational changes.
 RINs can also be useful in the analysis of SNPs.
 Comparing changes in BC and L between the simulation of a wild-type and mutant protein can provide interesting insights into differences in intra-protein communication, which can affect the function of the protein.

 Measurements
 -----------------